 best things to do in Marrakesh

-Oh, and don’t forget to pop into the Bacha Coffee Room that’s within the palace itself.
-It’s gorgeous and the pastries and coffee are some of the best in Marrakesh.
+Oh, and don’t forget to pop into the El Bacha Coffee House within the palace.
+It’s gorgeous, and the pastries and coffee are some of the best in Marrakesh.
+Now, you sometimes need to wait around 60-120 minutes for a table, so be sure to pop straight into the Dar El Bacha as soon as you enter the museum.

 best things to do in Marrakesh